 17.3.5.2 SERVICE field

 The SERVICE field has 16 bits, which shall be denoted as bits 0–15.
 The bit 0 shall be transmitted first in time.
 The bits from 0–6 of the SERVICE field, which are transmitted first, are set to 0s and are used to synchronize the descrambler in the receiver.
-The remaining 9 bits (7–15) of the SERVICE field shall be reserved for future use.
+If the CH_BANDWIDTH_ IN_NON_HT parameter in the TXVECTOR primitive is not present or is present and is equal to CBW20, CBW40, CBW80, CBW160, or CBW80+80, then bit 7 of the SERVICE field is set to 0.
+If the CH_BANDWIDTH_ IN_NON_HT parameter in the TXVECTOR primitive is present and is equal to CBW320, then bit 7 of the SERVICE field is set to 1.
+The remaining 8 bits (8–15) of the SERVICE field shall be reserved for future use.
 All reserved bits shall be set to 0 on transmission and ignored on reception.
 Refer to Figure 17-6 (SERVICE field bit assignment).